GreenPG/ObsidianVault/inbox/2025-02-18_Secrets_Management.md

 when required
 - **Fetch from the secret store**: a sidecar app/container fetches the secrets it needs directly from a secret manager service without dealing with docker config.
+- **Environment variables**: secrets can be provide directly as port of the docker container configuration.
+They should never be hardcoded using docker ENV or  ARG command.
+Additioally, environment variables are generally accessible to all processes and may be included in logs or system dumps.
+Using environment variables is therefore not recommended unless the other mtehods are not possible

+### Short lived side-car containers

+You can create short-lived sidecar container that fetch secrets from some remote endpoint and then store them on a shared volume mounted to the original conatiner which can now use them from the mounted volume.
+This way, there's no need to integrate third-party tool or code to get secrets.
+Once the sidecar has fetched the secrest, it terminates.

+### Internal vs External access

+You should only expose secrets to communication mechanisms between the container and the deployment representation.
+Never expose secrets through external accesss mechanisms shared among deployments or orchestrator.
+When the orchestrator store secrets, make sure that the stoarage backend of the orchestrator is encrypted and you manage the keys well.

+## Implementation guidance

+### Dynamic vs Static use cases

+Use cases for dynamic secrets:
+- short-lived secrets (credentials or API keys) for a secondary service that expresses the intent for connecting the primary service to the service
+- short-lived integrity and encryption controls for guarding and securing in-memory and runtime communication processes.
+Encryption keys that only need to live for a single session or a single deployment lifetime
+- short-live credentials for building a stack during the deployment of a service for interacting with the deployers and supporting infrastructure

+Use cases for static secrets:
+- long term secrets needed to create dynamic secrets
+- key material that need to live longer than a single deployment with the service due to the nature of their usage in the interaction with other instances of the same service
+- key material or credentials to connect to services that do not support creating temporal roles or credentials

+### Ensure limitations are in place

+Secrets should never be retrievalbe by everyone and everything.
+Always make sure that you put guardrails in place:
+- Ensure that there are policies in place to limit the number of entities that can read or write the secret.
+- Consider separating the production and development secrets by having separate secret management solutions.

+### Security event monitoring is key

+Continually monitor who/what, from which IP, and what methodology accesses the secret.
+There are various pattern where you need to look out for, such as:
+- monitor who accesses the secret at the secret management system: is this normal behavior ?
+- monitor the service requiring the secret, whether the user of the secret is coming from an expected IP, with an expected user agent.

+### Usability

+Ensure that your secret management solution is easy to use.
+It requires:
+- easy onboarding of new secrets and removal of invalidated secrets
+- easy integration with the existing software.
+- a clear understanding of the organization of secrets management and its processes is essential

+## Encryption

+### Encryption types to use

+Various encryption types can be used to secure a secret as long as they provide sufficient security, including adequate resistance against quantum computing-based attacks.
+It's best to take a look at sources like [keylenght.com].

+### Convergent encryption

+Convergent encryption ensures that a given plaintext and its key results in the same ciphertext.
+This can help detect possible re-use of secrets, resulting in the same ciphertext.
+The challenge with enabling convergent encryption is that it allows attackers to use the system to generate a set of cryptographic strings taht might end up in the same secret, allowing the attacker to derive the plain text secret.

+### Where to store the encryption keys ?

+You should not store keys to the secrets they encrypt, except if those keys are encrypted themselves.

+### Encryption as a Service (EaaS)

+Eaas is a model in which users subscribe to a cloud-based encryption service without having to install encryption on their own systems.
+Using Eaas, you can get the following
+benefits:
+ - Encryption a rest
+ - Encryption in transit (TLS)
+ - Key handling and cryptographic implementations are taken care of by Encryption Service, not by developers
+ - the provider could add more services to interact with the sensitive data